madhu1992blue/studies/javascript/notes/promises.md

     - If the promise passed to resolve is rejected, the current promise is rejected with the same reason.
 - If the resolve callback is called with a non-promise value, the current promise is resolved and fulfilled.
 - If the reject callback is called with a value, the current promise is rejected.
+- If an error is thrown in the executor function, the current promise is rejected with the error thrown.

 ```javascript